MIKIBURGOS/LM-optimal-events/README.md

 # Usage
 Download opti_event.py and opti_event_funcs.py
-Change the values in variables from lines 5 to 17 (ANC_CORE to HOURS) to your values.
+In opti_event.py, change the values in variables from lines 5 to 25 (default_troops to HOURS) to your values.
-Your values for the items is basically the answer to the question "how many gems would I pay for this?".
+The default values show what you will train and merge by default, play with those numbers to see how many rewards they yield Boosts are the speed boost you get in their respective gear (if you have 630.56% training boost, write 6.3056) Your values for the items are basically the answer to the question "how many gems would I pay for this?".
 For example, ancient cores can be bought for 950 gems, but would I waste 5k gems for a pyris?
-Hell no.
+Hell no. (For v1, only speedups are taken into account)
-Then set the boosts you have with the respective gear (if you have 630.56% training boost, write 6.3056) and the hours that get "simulated".
+HOURS represents how many hours will get simulated
+You can change/add print statements at the end to get more info

 # Intention
 I tried 3 or 4 different ways to calculate every possibility, having to rewrite so many lines of code, so even if this code is redundant sometimes, I'm very happy about it.
 With previous tries, I was very lost in my own code, so this time my focus was readability (for myself), basically I wanted to know what I was writing and why I was doing it at any point in the code, that's why some values are redundant, why some elif statements could be changed to else but I decided against, etc.